Moses: Strabo

-Strabo, a Greek historian, geographer and philosopher, in his Geographica (c.
+Strabo, a Greek historian, geographer, and philosopher, in his Geographica (c.
 24 CE), wrote in detail about Moses, whom he considered to be an Egyptian who deplored the situation in his homeland, and thereby attracted many followers who respected the deity.
-He writes, for example, that Moses opposed the picturing of the deity in the form of man or animal, and was convinced that the deity was an entity which encompassed everything – land and sea:
+He writes, for example, that Moses opposed the picturing of the deity in the form of man or animal and was convinced that the deity was an entity that encompassed everything – land and sea:

-In Strabo's writings of the history of Judaism as he understood it, he describes various stages in its development: from the first stage, including Moses and his direct heirs; to the final stage where "the Temple of Jerusalem continued to be surrounded by an aura of sanctity".
+In Strabo's writings of the history of Judaism as he understood it, he describes various stages in its development: from the first stage, including Moses and his direct heirs, to the final stage where "the Temple of Jerusalem continued to be surrounded by an aura of sanctity".
 Strabo's "positive and unequivocal appreciation of Moses' personality is among the most sympathetic in all ancient literature."
 His portrayal of Moses is said to be similar to the writing of Hecataeus who "described Moses as a man who excelled in wisdom and courage".

 Egyptologist Jan Assmann concludes that Strabo was the historian "who came closest to a construction of Moses' religion as monotheistic and as a pronounced counter-religion."
 It recognized "only one divine being whom no image can represent ... [and] the only way to approach this god is to live in virtue and in justice."